top of page

 The verb 'infatuate' traces its origins to Latin, primarily from the word 'infatuatus,' which is the past participle of 'infatuare.'
 In Latin, 'in' denotes intensity or emphasis, and 'fatuus' means 'foolish' or 'silly.'
 Therefore, 'infatuare' originally meant 'to make foolish' or 'to cause someone to act like a fool.'
 Over time, this word evolved in English to mean being completely enamored or captivated by someone or something, often to the point of irrationality.
 The etymology of 'infatuate' reflects the notion of becoming so deeply and foolishly engrossed in one's feelings or attraction that it can lead to irrational behavior or decisions.

-Quiz: Find the meaning of infatuate
+Quiz: Find the meaning of the verb infatuate:

 Try Again!